DomosHaidou/mage-hackathon-site/README.md

 What is it for?
 ---------------
-Samian Luszczymak began to organise Magentho Hackathons, thanks for that!
-The first one were in Munich and the registration was realised with some social-network-media-foo and was really slow on performance.
+Damian Luszczymak began organizing Magentho Hackathons in the beginning of 2012, thanks for that!
+The first one took place in Munich and the registration was realised with some social-network-media-foo and was really slow on performance.

 I (Fabian Blechschmidt) want to play around wth Symfony2 and the Paypal-API, so I do something useful and write a small site to get informations and to